 Cyber bullying is a particularly concerning form of bullying and parents are encouraged to monitor their child's use of social networking sites and mobile phone use and report any instances of abusive messaging.

-By acting together we can aim for a safe and emotionally secure place for everyone at Killara High School.
-Please note that students are not permitted to record, photograph or film other people without their express consent.
-Sharing recordings, photos or videos online is also forbidden without the person's consent.
+By acting together we can aim for a safe and emotionally secure place for everyone Killara High School.

-See the school's website (www.killara-h.schools.nsw.gov.au) for the school's Anti-Bullying Policy.
+See the school's website (www.killara-h.schools.gov.edu.au) for the school's Anti-Bullying Policy.